Research

 “Optimal income tax progressivity over the business cycle”

-Abstract: I study optimal progressive income taxation in an incomplete-markets model with aggregate state-dependent skewed and fat tailed idiosyncratic income risk and a two-state regime switching process for aggregate productivity.
-A Ramsey planner is constrained to two log-linear tax and transfer functions, one for each aggregate state, to allow state-dependent progressivity.
-I take recent computational techniques used for aggregate MIT shocks and adapt them to work for regime switching processes.
-I find that the overall negative skewness of income risk leads to higher optimal progressivity overall, but the difference between recessions and expansions is negligible.
-I also find that the welfare difference from optimal policy between an income process that incorporates skewness and fat tails and a misspecified process that does not can be upward of 8%.
+Abstract: I study optimal progressive income taxation in an incomplete markets model with a fat-tailed idiosyncratic income growth process of varying skewness.
+The process follows a two-state regime switching process representing recession and expansion.
+A Ramsey planner is constrained to two log-linear tax and transfer functions, one for each aggregate state, to allow state-dependent tax progressivity.
+I take recently created computational techniques used for aggregate MIT shocks and adapt them to work for regime switching processes.
+I find that the overall negative skewness of income growth leads to higher optimal progressivity overall, but how it is spread between aggregate states barely matters.
+I also find that progressivity should be significantly higher in economic expansions than in recessions.
+I find that the welfare change from current to optimal policy in a misspecified model without skewed and fat-tailed income growth is inflated to 2.9% compared to 0.9% using the correctly specified model.

 Published Papers